subhh/libconnect/Documentation/Editor/Index.rst

 EZB
 ===

-Add the plug-in EZB.
-Now you can choose with "Ausgabe" the output with the following options:
+There is a list of EZB plug-ins:

 * List
-* Detail view
+* Detail
-* Sidebar - search form
+* Sidebar
-* Search form
+* Advanced Search
-* New in EZB
+* New Journals
-* Selection of participate institutions, which offer full access.
+* Participations
-* Contakt
+* Contact